 Artist statement -

-I explore these ideas via commonplace materials such as paper, card, and textiles; ubiquitous in my previous career as a fashion designer.
+My work is underpinned by a curiosity in materials, their characteristics, and applications.
+I am intrigued how constituents can be transformed by routine or by unconventional use, redeployed, and recontextualised, across different disciplines.
+I use many commonplace products such as paper, card, and textiles; ubiquitous in my previous career as a fashion designer.
 As in fashion, so it is the same in art and architecture; contemporary culture encourages the fetishizing of what are deemed desirable objects and experiences.
-My work attempts to uncover the humble origins of these to comment on aspiration and social mobility.
+My work attempts to uncover the humble origins of these objects in order to comment on aspiration and social mobility.
+Banal materials are deliberately used to provoke questions about worth, and that with the right intention, or procedures these can attain an innovative value previously unseen or overlooked.

 In Straitened Times (2017)